DSU-Digital-Sound-Design/s-25-mus-109-musicianship-II/content/assignments/final-paper.md

 title: "Final Analysis Paper Instructions"
 ---

-This paper will compare and contrast the recording from previous five listening journals.
-Pick at least three to discuss in the paper.
-Topics can include anything we've covered in the semester so far.
-For a review of analysis topics see this presentation: [Analysis of sound.](https://dsu-digital-sound-design.github.io/s-23-mus-109-musicianship-II/lectures/week-3/7-corey/#/)
+This paper will compare and contrast the recordings from your previous five listening journal entries.
+Select at least three recordings to discuss in the paper.
+You can explore any topics we've covered in the semester so far.
+For a review of potential analysis topics, refer to this presentation: [Analysis of Sound](https://dsu-digital-sound-design.github.io/s-23-mus-109-musicianship-II/lectures/week-3/7-corey/#/).

-You may reuse and revise some of your original writing.
-Your earlier analysis should be heavily revised with your current understanding at this point in the class.
-Create diagrams to demonstrate the similarities and differences between your chosen recordings.
-You should create at least two different types of diagrams (frequency plot, holistic sound stage, stereo image graph) and several versions to visually show differences between the recordings.
-Aim for around six diagrams total.
+You may reuse and revise portions of your original writing from the listening journal entries.
+However, your earlier analyses should be substantially revised to reflect your current understanding at this point in the class.
+Create diagrams to visually demonstrate the similarities and differences between your chosen recordings.
+You should create at least two different types of diagrams (e.g., frequency plot, holistic sound stage, stereo image graph) and several versions to visually illustrate the differences between the recordings.
+Aim for a total of around six diagrams.

-Reference these diagrams in the text of your paper using figure numbers.
-Also, when describing anything in your paper include a reference to the time in the recording.
+In the text of your paper, reference these diagrams using figure numbers.
+Additionally, when describing any aspect of the recordings, include a reference to the specific time in the recording.

 Requirements:

-- Length - 1,000 words
+- Length: 1,000 words
-- Figures - Two diagram types from the three we learned (Frequency plot, Holistic sound stage, Stereo image graph)
+- Figures: Three diagram types from the four we learned (Frequency plot, Holistic sound stage, Stereo image graph, and loudness graph)
-- Uncompressed (WAV, FLAC, etc) recordings used for analysis—no MP3s
+- Uncompressed (WAV, FLAC, etc.) recordings used for analysis—no MP3s
 - Reaper files used for analysis

-> DUE April 28th
+Due Date: April 27th